visgl/react-map-gl/README.md

   longitude={-122.4376}
   zoom={8}
   onChangeViewport={viewport => {
-    const {latitude, longitude, zoom} = viewport;
-    // Optionally call `setState` and use the state to update the map.
+    // Call `setState` and use the state to update the map.
   }}
 />
 ```

-## Components

-react-map-gl provides React-friendly components like `Marker`, `Popup` etc.

 ## Visualizing Geospatial Data

-The main point of using a map is usuallt to visualize geospatial data on top of it. react-map-gl provides several solutions
+The main point of using a map is usually to visualize geospatial data on top of it. react-map-gl provides several solutions

-### deck.gl Layers

-[deck.gl](https://github.com/uber/deck.gl) is a companion module to `react-map-gl` that provide a number of classic data visualization overlays (scatterplots, choropleths etc) implemented in WebGL.
-These overlays are suitable for very large and/or dynamic data sets, and for use in perspective mode
-applications.

-## Overlays
+* **Components** - react-map-gl provides React components like `Marker`, `Popup` etc that takes `longitude` and `latitude` props and will automatically follow the map.

-react-map-gl provides a basic overlay API.
-You can use the built-in visualization overlays, or create your own.
+* **Overlays** - react-map-gl provides a basic overlay API.
+Each overlay takes long/lat encoded data and displays it on top of the map.
+You can use one of the provided visualization overlays, or create your own.

-## Perspective Mode

-react-map-gl fully supports mapbox-gl perspective mode (pitch and bearing).

-In addition, for a set of high-performance geospatial data visualiation overlays that are 100% compatible with mapbox-gl perspective mode, look at [deck.gl](https://github.com/uber/deck.gl).
+* **deck.gl Layers** - [deck.gl](https://github.com/uber/deck.gl) is a companion module to react-map-gl that provides high-performance geospatial data visualiation layers (`ScatterplotLayer`, `GeoJsonLayer`, `PointCloudLayer` etc) that are 3D enabled and 100% compatible with mapbox perspective mode.
+These layers are particularly suitable for very large and/or dynamic data sets.

-## Transitions

-TBD

-## ImmutableJS

-The `mapStyle` property of the `MapGL` as well as several of the built in
-overlay properties must be provided as [ImmutableJS](https://facebook.github.io/immutable-js) objects.
-This allows the library to be fast since computing changes to props only involves checking if the immutable objects are the same instance.

 ## Development